 Running a small business is no easy feat.

-When you’re juggling long working hours, trying to maintain personal relationships, managing your cash flow and dealing with isolation if you’re working on your own – the reality is, it’s a lot to deal with!
+Juggling long days and managing cash flow while trying to maintain personal relationships and dealing with isolation if you’re working on your own can be a lot to deal with!

 R U OK?
 Day

 The resources on the R U OK?
-Day website can guide you through how to ask someone if they are OK at work, at home or in the community.
+Day website offer guidance on how you can start a life-changing conversation and help build a more connected world - at work, at home and in the community.

-On 12 September, make sure you ask the question R U OK? not only to your employees but also yourself.
+On 14 September 2023, and every day, ask the question R U OK? not only to your employees, but also yourself.

 Free business advice from the SBDC

 We provide a range of services to the small business sector, including free business advice and a dedicated dispute resolution service.
-If you would like to talk to a business adviser about your situation, call us on 133 140 to speak to a member of our team or fill in our request free advice form and one of our advisers will call you.
+If you would like to talk to a business adviser about your situation, call us on 133 140 or fill out this form to speak to a member of our team.

 What else can I do?

 There are some easy steps you can take to avoid exhaustion and burn out: